Create a Telegram Bot Without Code: Automation with n8n and Make.com

 Step-by-step guide to creating a Telegram Bot with n8n.

 Telegram bots are powerful tools for business automation: customer notifications, team alerts, order status updates, or even complete chatbots.
 The best part: you don't need programming knowledge.
 In this guide, we show you how to create a working Telegram bot in 30 minutes.
+If your team uses Slack or Microsoft Teams, also see our Slack bot guide and Teams bot guide.

 Why Telegram Bots?